Staffordshire University Professional Doctorate in Clinical Psychology

 School of Life Sciences and Education

-Admissions Tutor: Dr Jo Heyes
+Admissions Tutor: Dr Helen Combes

 General enquiries should be directed in the first instance to the Course Administrator at the email address above, who can redirect the query to the Admissions Tutor if needed.
 The course is represented at Postgraduate Open Days throughout the year for candidates interested in applying.
 Please check the University website for details of the next scheduled open day.

 The Staffordshire Doctorate in Clinical Psychology is an integrated three-year full-time course leading to a professional qualification in Clinical Psychology, the award of DClinPsy by Staffordshire University, and is based at Staffordshire University, Stoke-on-Trent.
+The course values diversity and welcomes applicants from groups under-represented in the profession of clinical psychology.

-The course's strategic vision is to have a reputation as a nationally and internationally recognised provider of high quality learning and development opportunities in clinical psychology practice, which provides professionally registered clinical psychologists who make a substantial contribution to the psychological wellbeing of people living in the region.
 Our curriculum is designed to develop clinicians who can draw on a broad range of psychological models and theories to inform their clinical work and who have the confidence to use a variety of research methods appropriate to clinical questions.
 There is also a focus on the development of leadership skills throughout the course, including service evaluation work in partnership with our NHS Trusts.

-The broad aims of the programme are:
+The broad aims of the course are:

-Doctoral training is clinically, emotionally and academically demanding, therefore applicants need to demonstrate their aptitude for this level of work and show how they will manage the demands of training.
+Doctoral training is clinically, emotionally and academically demanding.
+Therefore applicants need to demonstrate their aptitude for this level of work and show how they will manage the demands of training.

 You should have a good honours degree (2:1 or 1st) in psychology.
-Where your first degree is not in Psychology, a minimum 2:1 must have been achieved in the original degree and this must be supported by a recognised conversion course to Psychology.
+Where your first degree is not in Psychology, a minimum 2:1 must have been achieved in the original degree and this must be supported by a pass in a recognised conversion course to Psychology.
 We do not consider applicants with a 2:2 in the original degree, even if you have achieved subsequent higher degrees (eg Masters).
 You must also demonstrate eligibility for Graduate Basis for Chartered Membership (GBC) with the British Psychological Society.
-Qualifications that are incomplete at the time of application can only be counted where results are confirmed to the course by the end of January 2018.
-If English is not your first language and you were not taught in English in your undergraduate degree, you must have an IELTS (International English Language Testing System) minimum Score of 7.5.
+Qualifications that are incomplete at the time of application can only be counted where results are confirmed to the course by the end of January 2020.
+If English is not your first language and you were not taught in English in your undergraduate degree, you must have an IELTS (International English Language Testing System) minimum score of 7.5.

 Clinically related research may also be considered appropriate experience, but this would need to comprise involvement in the research process that has included direct client/participant contact, thereby demonstrating appropriate skills.
 Completion of a higher research degree does not in itself constitute sufficient experience.